Seatis/my-teaching-materials/workshop/hardware/functions-interrupt-timers/README.md

 |:---------|-----:|
 | [ATmega168PB Datasheet - TC0 timer](http://www.atmel.com/Images/Atmel-42176-ATmega48PB-88PB-168PB_Datasheet.pdf) | - |

+You can calculate how frequently a timer counter overflow occurs with the following formula: overflow_frequency = CPU_freq / prescaler_value / maximum_value_of_timer_counter

+For example if the CPU frequency is 16MHz, the prescaler is set to 256 and the timer has 16bits, than: overflow_frequency = 16000000 / 256 / 65536 = 0.95Hz

 #### Optional Material
 This article talks about the timers and it's capabilities.
 It's a litle bit long, so read it only if you have enough time :).